andrey-shavelev/Juice/README.md

 Thread safety is not implemented yet.
 All access to the container from multiple threads must be synchronized by calling code.

-### Fail-fast

-Any _resolve()_ method and many other methods working with container may throw a _ContainerError_ , that is because Juice follows [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast) principle.
-When it can not find required dependencies, when a component registration is incomplete or incorrect or when any other possibly erroneous situation occurs it immediately reports the problem to the user code.

-## Roadmap to Version 1.0

-1. Thread safety.
-2. Dynamic registrations.
-3. Weak references to a single instance component.
-4. Allow multiple components implementing the same service.

 ## License